Meme1079/PsychWiki/PsychWiki_Source/General Functions.md

 Example: `isRunning('mods/pathTotheFile/luafile.lua')`

 ### getRunningScripts()
-Check's multiple script's executing currently.
+Checks multiple scripts executing currently; <ins>use generic loop to use this</ins>.

 ### addLuaScript(path:String)
-Add's a lua script into the game.
+<ins>Adds a lua script</ins> into the game.

 - `path` - The path of the file that you are getting.

 ### removeLuaScript(path:String)
-Remove's a lua script into the game.
+<ins>Removes a lua script</ins> into the game.

 - `path` - The path of the file that you are getting.

 ### addHaxeLibrary(libName:String, ?libPackage:String = '')
-Add's a library variable into the interpreter.
+Adds a library variable into the interpreter.

 - `libName` - The name of the library name.
 - `libPackage` - The name of the library package.